-Somehow, Georgia’s decision to have no further contact with her recalcitrant father makes even more sense now.
+Somehow, G.’s decision to have no further contact with her recalcitrant father makes even more sense now.

-Meanwhile, Tracey Morris continues to insist that Thomas is guilty.
-A recent post seems to suggest that at least part of her motivation might be Thomas’ family background:
+Meanwhile, Tracey Morris continues to insist that the young man is guilty.
+A recent post seems to suggest that at least part of her motivation might be his’ family background: